Gigaspaces/xap-docs/site/content/xap120sec/security-authorities.markdown

 {{% ssummary %}}{{% /ssummary %}}

-"**Authority**" refers to a grouping of privileges.
-A "**Privilege**" (permission) is a granted right to perform an operation/action on a resource.
+**Authority** refers to a grouping of privileges.
+A **Privilege** (permission) is a granted right to perform an operation/action on a resource.
 For example, a user may have a read privileges to access data.

 ```java
 public interface Authority {